 While you may need to budget wisely when buying a violin or fiddle, it’s also important to find an instrument that has the quality you need.
-Each of the instruments below is great for student players and will offer a superior mix of both quality and affordability.
+While we’ve listed the best professional violins elsewhere, each of the instruments below is great for student players.
+These violins will offer a superior mix of both quality and affordability.

 Keep in mind that buying an electric violin is also an option, especially if you want to play modern genres with your instrument.
 However, below we’ll keep our focus on traditional acoustic fiddles and violins.

 Below is our list of the very best violins and fiddles for beginners that are on the market today.

 Trying to speed up your journey to becoming a world-class violinist?

 Music to My Wallet highly recommends this MasterClass course:

 Best Violins and Best Fiddles – Quick View

 The Cecilio CVN-300 Solid Wood Ebony Fitted Violin is our top choice for beginning fiddle and violin players and has a lot to offer.
 This instrument is part of the Cecilio beginner line and is known for its high-quality feel, sound, and craftsmanship.
 The fiddle/violin is available in 4/4, 3/4, 1/4, and 1/2 sizes.